dimitris-zervas/osx-ros2-docker-image/README.md

 ## Give it a try

 To make sure that the container created from the "full" image above is ready to use ros2, you can run a simple talker-listener experiment.
-You will need to terminals:
+You will need two terminals:

 In the first terminal, run the following: